isabelcosta/isabelcosta.github.io/content/work/index.md

 Code is available at [inesc-id/Premium](https://github.com/inesc-id/Premium) on GitHub.

 **Tech stack and tools:** C, Java, Python, VirtualBox, Google Cloud, git, GitHub, Linux (Debian)

-### Personal Website

-Usually, I am currently a [Eleventy](https://www.11ty.dev/) based website for the first time and I am enjoying it so much!
-I usually use these static code generators to facilitate the development through using Markdown files, without having to do much frontend work.
-My previous versions (first and second) used [Jekyll](https://jekyllrb.com/) templates.

-These are the different versions of my websites until this current one:
-- **1st version:** [Live](http://isabelcosta.github.io/first-personal-website) and on [GitHub](http://github.com/isabelcosta/first-personal-website);
-- **2nd version:** [Live](http://isabelcosta.github.io/second-personal-website) and on [GitHub](https://github.com/isabelcosta/second-personal-website);
-- **3rd version:** [Live](http://isabelcosta.github.io/third-personal-website) and on [GitHub](https://github.com/isabelcosta/third-personal-website).
-This uses this [jekyll/minima](https://github.com/jekyll/minima) template;
-- **4th version:** this website right here :) and on [GitHub](https://github.com/isabelcosta/isabelcosta.github.io) which uses https://hylia.website/ template.

-Here's the [issue tracker of this website](https://github.com/isabelcosta/isabelcosta.github.io/issues) where you can see my roadmap of issues planned or submit a bug you find there.

 ### Smart Home Android app